 How to nominate

-Nominations open in October each year and all paperwork must be submitted by the specified deadline in February/March of the following year.
+Nominations open in October each year and all paperwork must be submitted by 1 March the following year.

 To nominate, please read the nomination guidelines below and email the secretariat ([email protected]) with the name of the intended candidate, their current email address, position and institution to receive the nomination documents to complete.